bufbuild-ru/docs/docs/bsr/reflection/overview/index.md

 Assuming a valid BSR token is used in the `Authorization` header, this returns a `FileDescriptorSet` that describes the files in the requested module, which describe the Eliza RPC service and all related message types.The above request doesn't contain a `version` field in the request, which means it returns the latest version.
 This is the same as asking for `"version": "main"`, which also returns the latest version.
 The version can also refer to a [commit](https://buf.build/connectrpc/eliza/commits/main), either via the commit name or an associated label.

+::: tip Note
-::: tip These are the same ways one can pin a particular version in the `deps` section of a `buf.yaml` file.
+These are the same ways one can pin a particular version in the `deps` section of a `buf.yaml` file.
 :::

 See the [Overview](../../module/dependency-management/) section on dependencies for more.